Set-OutlookSignatures/Set-OutlookSignatures/docs/README.md

 Filename tags can be combined: A template may be assigned to several groups, several mail addresses and several time ranges, be used as default signature for new e-mails and as default signature for replies and forwards at the same time.

 The number of possible tags is limited by Operating System file name and path length restrictions only.
-The script works with path names longer than the default Windows limit of 260 characters, even when "LongPathsEnabled" (https://docs.microsoft.com/en-us/windows/win32/fileio/maximum-file-path-limitation) is not active.
+On Powershell 7+, the script works with path names longer than the default Windows limit of 260 characters.
+On Powershell 5.1, enable "LongPathsEnabled" on the Operating System level as described in <a href="https://docs.microsoft.com/en-us/windows/win32/fileio/maximum-file-path-limitation" target="_blank">this Microsoft article</a>.
 # 10. Signature and OOF application order
 Templates are applied in a specific order: Common tempaltes first, group templates second, mail address specific templates last.